“Get Down, Get Dirty, Get Better”

 Planting things reminds me that it takes sunny days and rainy days to make stuff happen.
 And sometimes that helps me get through a rainy day without losing my smile.
 Planting things makes me hopeful, too.
 The idea of putting a seed or a baby plant into the ground and expecting it to prosper cultivates a sense of hope.
 The world needs more hope!

 The idea that life comes out of the earth – out of the dirt – is also a hopeful idea.
 Gardening isn’t perfectly tidy.
 It take dirt to work.
-So get down and dirty this weekend, and EVERYONE can do this.
+So get down and dirty this week, and EVERYONE can do this.
 Can’t roto-till?
 Use your window sill!